 We are recycling nitrogen from waste water

 EasyMining's patented process enables it to chemically extract and purify nitrogen from waste water.
 This is unique as purification currently takes place using biological methods.
 The innovation will now be demonstrated in a project, RE-Fertilize, with the support of the EU's LIFE programme.
-The new circular solution makes it possible for water purification plants to also extract nitrogen in the process and use it as fertilizer, which in turn reduces emissions of greenhouse gases.
+The new circular solution makes it possible for water purification plants to also extract nitrogen in the process and use it as fertiliser, which in turn reduces emissions of greenhouse gases.

 Up to now, water with a high nitrogen content, such as waste water, has been purified biologically using bacteria that separate nitrogen from water – a process which is both costly and sensitive to disruption.
 The biological process also entails emissions of nitrous oxide, a powerful greenhouse gas which has an impact on the climate that is 300 times greater than carbon dioxide.